apify/apify-docs/content/academy/pro_apify_scraper_development/integrating_webhooks.md

 ## [](#building-the-new-actor) Building the new actor

-First of all, we should clear out any of the boilerplate code within the **main.js** to get a clean slate:
+First of all, we should clear out any of the boilerplate code within **main.js** to get a clean slate:

 ```JavaScript
 // main.js